 Our 2020 goal is aggressive.
 The good news is that we’re on track to meet our goal, and in many parts of the world, we’re ahead of schedule.
-In fact, in the United States, Mexico, South Pacific, Western Europe, and Turkey, we have bottling plants that are already using 1.7 liters of water, or less, to make a liter of product.
+Some of our bottling plants are already using 1.7 liters of water, or less, to make a liter of product.
 Some are operating at as low as 1.4 liters of water per liter of product.
 Our progress on water efficiency places us among the leading companies in the beverage industry according to a benchmarking report by the Beverage Industry Environmental Roundtable.

 Understanding Our Water Footprint

 The key driver in improving our water efficiency is reducing or removing water use in our manufacturing processes.
 Over the years we’ve made significant investments in new technologies and operating procedures that replace or reduce water use in our manufacturing operations.
 In order to expand on such improvements, we need to understand where water is used and where we have opportunities for improvement.

 Water footprinting—an approach to assess the total volume of water used to produce a product—is helping us extend our view of how we use water across our manufacturing processes and supply chain.
 Our studies have shown that around 80 percent of the total water footprint of our products comes from our agricultural ingredient supply chain.
 As a founding partner of the Water Footprint Network, we have worked with WWF, The Nature Conservancy and others to assess the water embedded in our products, packaging and ingredients so we can better understand the implications for our business, and work to reduce impacts.